Evaluating Your Pinellas County DUI Case

 The Police Report is a Subjective Interpretation

 It must be remembered that the police report is only the officer’s “opinion” or “subjective interpretation” of the events leading up to your arrest.
 Our office can secure a copy of the full narrative police report in your case and carefully review it with you.
-We will be able to examine the facts recounted within report and compare the officer’s account with what we observe on the video.
+We will be able to examine the facts recounted within the report and compare the officer’s account with what we observe on the video.
 We can also compare the report with your own recollection of events, along with the observations of any passengers in your vehicle.
 Further, we will be able to determine if the initial basis for stopping your motor vehicle is one that was legally justified under the law.
 Our review of the police report may uncover violations of your constitutional rights that could result in the exclusion of incriminating statements or other critical evidence in your case.

 Asking the Right Questions in Your Pinellas DUI Case